-Living History on the Chisholm Trail - May 09, 2015
+Living History on the Chisholm Trail

 605 Zellers Ave

 Catch a glimpse of the past at Living History on the Chisholm Trail in Kingfisher.
-This event, held at the Chisholm Trail Museum, features encampments depicting life on the Oklahoma frontier in the 1800s with lawmen and gunfighters, trick roping and shooting, American Indian history, cowboy stories and more.
+This event, held at the Chisholm Trail Museum, features encampments depicting life on the Oklahoma frontier in the 1800's with lawmen and gunfighters, trick roping and shooting, American Indian history, cowboy stories, and more.

-Visitors to Living History on the Chisholm Trail will also enjoy demonstrations of weaving, spinning, lace-making, flint-knapping and authentic chuckwagon cookery.
+Visitors to Living History on the Chisholm Trail will also enjoy demonstrations of weaving, spinning, lace-making, flint-knapping and authentic chuck wagon cookery.
 Don't miss the butter churning in the Cole cabin and attend a class in the Gant one-room schoolhouse.
 Musicians will be playing era folk music to provide an authentic experience.

-While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.
+Military and family are FREE with valid ID While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.